 Serving Suggestions:

-This casserole is wonderful and filling on its own, but here are some sides and toppings to make it even heartier:
+This casserole is both wonderful and hearty enough on its own, but here are some sides and toppings that will push it toward over-the-top:

-Guacamole: A scoop of guacamole brings creaminess and cool contrast to the warm casserole.
+Guacamole: A dollop of guacamole adds creaminess and a cool counterpoint to the warm casserole.

-Mexican Street Corn: Mexican street corn (also known as elote) would be a fine pairing as a side.
+Mexican Street Corn: As a side dish, Mexican street corn (or elote) would be a great match.

-Salad: A crisp side salad with lettuce, tomatoes and avocado balances the richness of the casserole.
+Salad: A crunchy side salad of lettuce, tomatoes and avocado cuts through the richness of the casserole.

-Toppings: Get creative with sour cream, green onions, fresh cilantro, diced jalapeños or sliced black olives.
+Toppings: You can get creative with sour cream, chopped green onions, fresh cilantro, chopped jalapeños or sliced black olives.

 Storage and Reheating Tips:

-Refrigeration: Leftovers can be placed in a sealed container in the fridge and consumed within 3 days.
+Fridge: Leftovers can be stored in an airtight container in the refrigerator to eat within 3 days.

-Freezing: This casserole freezes nicely.
-Cool it completely, then place it in a freezer-safe container.
+Freezing: This casserole freezes well.
+Let it cool completely, then transfer it to a freezer-safe container.
 Freeze for up to 2 months.
 Defrost in the refrigerator overnight and then reheat.

 To reheat: In a skillet over medium heat, adding a splash of broth or water if you need it.
 Or microwave individual servings on medium power until hot throughout.